What is spam?

 Where can I find more information on the latest email hoaxes and false alerts?

-The following pages contain information on new email hoaxes and false alerts:
+The following pages contain information on the latest email hoaxes and false alerts:

 What is phishing?

-Phishing is a form of internet fraud that utilizes spoofed emails to lead the recipient to a fake website.
+Phishing is a form of internet fraud that utilizes spoofed emails (fake email addresses pretending to represent a trusted sender) to lead the recipient to a fake website.
 The fake website is designed to trick the recipient into disclosing financial information such as credit card numbers, account usernames, passwords or social security numbers.
 Learn more.

-What should I do if I receive a phishing email?
+What should I do if I receive a spoofed or phishing email?

 If you received a spoofed email claiming to be from Charter Communications, don't alter the email and forward the email in its entirety, including email header information to firstname.lastname@example.org .

-If you received a spoofed email claiming to be from a company other than Charter Communications, don't alter the email and forward the email in its entirety to the company that is being phished.
-Most organizations have information on their website about where to report abuse.
+If you received a spoofed email claiming to be from a company other than Charter Communications, forward the email in its entirety to the company that is being spoofed.
+Most organizations also have information on their websites about reporting unwanted communications or abuse.

 For more information about phishing, visit: